Frederick II, Holy Roman Emperor: Minority

 In 1196 at Frankfurt am Main the infant Frederick was elected King of the Romans and thus heir to his father's imperial crown.
 His rights in Germany were to end up disputed by Henry's brother Philip of Swabia and Otto of Brunswick.
-At the death of his father Henry VI in 1197, Frederick was in Italy, traveling towards Germany, when the bad news reached his guardian, Conrad of Spoleto.
+At the death of his father Henry VI in 1197, Frederick was in Italy, travelling towards Germany, when the bad news reached his guardian, Conrad of Spoleto.
 Frederick was hastily brought back to his mother Constance in Palermo, Sicily, where he was crowned King of Sicily on 17 May 1198, at just three years of age.
 Originally his title had been Romanorum et Sicilie rex (King of the Romans and Sicily), but in 1198, after Constance (who kept using title of Empress) found out that Philip of Swabia had been recognized by the Staufer supporters in Germany, she had her son renounce the title King of the Romans.
-She probably agreed with Philip that Frederick's perspective in Germany was hopeless.
+She probably agreed with Philip that Frederick's prospects in Germany were hopeless.
 The decision strengthened Frederick's position in Sicily as this satisfied both Philip of Swabia and the Pope, who did not like the idea of a ruler who had authority in both Sicily and the North Alpine realm.

 Constance of Sicily was in her own right queen of Sicily, and she established herself as regent.
 Constance sided with the Pope who preferred that Sicily and the Germans were under separate governments.
 She renounced the authority over the Sicilian state church to the papal side, but only as Sicilian queen and not as empress, seemingly with the intention of keeping options open for Frederick.
 Upon Constance's death in 1198, Pope Innocent III succeeded as Frederick's guardian.
 Frederick's tutor during this period was Cencio, who would become Pope Honorius III.
 Markward of Annweiler, with the support of Henry's brother, Philip of Swabia, reclaimed the regency for himself and soon after invaded the Kingdom of Sicily.
 In 1200, with the help of Genoese ships, he landed in Sicily and one year later seized the young Frederick.
 He thus ruled Sicily until 1202, when he was succeeded by another German captain, William of Capparone, who kept Frederick under his control in the royal palace of Palermo until 1206.
 Frederick was subsequently under tutor Walter of Palearia, until, in 1208, he was declared of age.
-At that time he spoke five languages, Greek, Arabic, Latin, Provençal and a Sicilian dialect.
+At that time he spoke five languages, Greek, Arabic, Latin, Provençal and Sicilian.
 His first task was to reassert his power over Sicily and southern Italy, where local barons and adventurers had usurped most of the authority.
-Pope Innocent was in search a diplomatic match for his protege Frederick, to enable him successful future alliances.
-Eventually Constance of Aragon, a widower of the late King of Hungary and double his age was found.
+Pope Innocent was in search of a diplomatic match for his protege Frederick, to enable him successful future alliances.
+Eventually Constance of Aragon, a widow of the late King of Hungary and double his age was found.